hyunwoongko/reactive-streams/README.md

 ### 1.3.
 Background thread scheduling
 If you want to run this lfow asynchronously in the background, you can create a Publisher with background() instead of main(). <br>
-This provides similar functionality to SubscribeOn() provided by RxJava, and observeOn() is not currently implemented in the repository. <br>
+This provides similar functionality to subscribeOn() provided by RxJava, and observeOn() is not currently implemented in the repository. <br>

 ```java